pivotal/docs-platform-automation/docs/pipelines/resources.md

 This helps other concourse deployments without internet access retrieve task dependencies.

-!!! tip "S3 filename prefixing"
+!!! tip "Blobstore filename prefixing"
     Note the unique regex format for blob names, for example: `\[p-healthwatch,(.*)\]p-healthwatch-.*.pivotal`.
-    Pivnet filenames will not always contain the necessary metadata to accurately download files from S3.
+    Pivnet filenames will not always contain the necessary metadata to accurately download files from a blobstore (i.e. s3, gcs, azure).
     So, the product slug and version are prepended when using `download-product`.
-    For more information on how this works, and what to expect when using `download-product` and `download-product-s3`, refer to the [`download-product` task reference.][download-product]
+    For more information on how this works, and what to expect when using `download-product`, refer to the [`download-product` task reference.][download-product]

 The pipeline requires configuration for the [download-product](../tasks.md#download-product) task.